 The Magewell USB Capture HDMI Gen 2 converter is one I’ve covered before (and one I’ve used extensively for some time now in capturing menu screenshots for the how-to guides on this site).
 It’s very similar feature-wise, but instead of plugging directly into the camera itself, you use a USB cable to go from the device to your computer.
 It’s probably the highest quality of these and also the most expensive.
 Again, they’re in high demand, but good places to look are at Amazon and B&H Photo.

 The MavisLink HDMI capture dongle is one I’m including as a budget option that’s readily available (and seems to turn up under different brandnames).
-It looks very similar to the Elgato and works the same way.
-I’ve found it to work well enough with the HERO8 Black, but it’s basically a cheap knockoff that is not the same quality as the others I mention here.
+It looks very similar to the Elgato and works basically the same way.
+I’ve found it to work well enough with the HERO8 Black, but it’s really a cheap knockoff that is not the same quality as the others I mention here.
 Most noticeably, the picture quality is much harsher and more contrasty.
 But it connects and works with the HERO8 Black and will get the job done at a much lower price.
 You can find them at Amazon.

 The video capture devices don’t usually come with an HDMI cable, so you’ll probably need to pick one up separately.
 Just as with USB, there are a few different kinds of HDMI connectors.
 The one you need for the Media Mod is a micro-HDMI connector.